FB

 Clive Reffell

-Clive has worked with Crowdsourcing Week to source, create and publish content since May 2016.
-With knowledge and experience gained in a 30+ year marketing career based in London, UK, he helps SMEs and startups to run successful crowdfunding projects, and provides support across wider marketing issues.
+Clive has worked with Crowdsourcing Week and BOLD Awards to source, create and publish content since May 2016.
+With knowledge and experience gained in a 30+ year marketing career based in London, UK, he helps SMEs and startups to run successful marketing and crowdfunding projects.

 Leave a Comment